Dreamseer/fronteers-notes/2016/2016 10 07 - Day 2/6 - World-Wide Web, not Wealthy Western Web.md

     - Works with Thor (server on Iceland), minimizes site to about 10%
     - New ad-blocking: sites in general are 14% faster, Facebook is even 35% faster
     - 89% less data, 14% less battery
-- Battery life matters 🔋 (think of your daily commute)
+- Battery life matters :battery: (think of your daily commute)

 ## Design considerations for the developing worlds